DGAP-Gesamtstimmrechtsmitteilung: Drillisch AG (english) () | aktiencheck.de

 dpa-AFX

-DGAP Total Voting Rights Announcement: Drillisch AG / Total Voting Rights Announcement Drillisch AG: Release according to Article 26a of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Total Voting Rights Announcement: Drillisch AG / Total Voting Rights Announcement Correction of a release from 10.02.2017, 18:00 CET/CEST - Drillisch AG: Release according to Article 26a of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.